Software asset management

 Creating an Oracle Server Worksheet (OSW) report

-- Which Oracle products you have installed
+• Which Oracle products you have installed

 Obviously creating the OSW can be a time-consuming and complex task depending on how you create it and that state of your Oracle software installations.
-But, you need accurate and up-to-date data to ensure you are not in a weak position when you come to negotiate with LMS about any claimed shortfall in licenses.
+But, you need accurate and up-to-date data to ensure you are not in a weak position when you come to negotiate with LMS about any claimed shortfall in licences.

-One way this process can be accelerated is to utilize an automated tool that can discover and inventory all your Oracle software as well as monitoring and reporting on all its usage over a 12 month period.
+One way this process can be accelerated is to utilise an automated tool that can discover and inventory all your Oracle software as well as monitoring and reporting on all its usage over a 12 month period.